 Table 3.2.
-Summary of Study Design Elements Impacting Study Quality Study Design Eleme ents Impacting Study Que ality Assignment and Overall Ranking erall Ranking.
-Journal Article Study Design Exposure Assessment Outcome Assessment Confounder Control Statistical Analyses Risk of (Other) Bias Overall Ranking information on 50 pesticides; occupational expoures, medical histories, and lifestyle factors updated with 5- year follow-up interview; subjects with prior history of lymphoproliferative malignancy excluded Minnesota and not found to be significant so no adjustment performed No adjustment for other potential confounders (e.g., solvents, diesel fumes, UV radiation) screening study in Olmsted County, Minnesota; questionable power (27 cases; 11 controls) similar demographics from Minnesota) Lee et al. (2004a) This study was not in ncluded in the study quality ra This study was not included in the study quality ranking because the data were used in the pooled analysis conducted by De Roos et al. (2003) used in the pooled analysi s conducted by De Roo s et al. (2003).
-Lee et al. (2004b) Population-based case-control White males and females only Subjects or proxies were interviewed by telephone; those living/working on a farm asked for detailed history of pesticide use and farming information State cancer registry or review of discharge diagnosis and pathology records at 14 hospitals, only newly diagnosed cases with confirmed adenocarcinoma of stomach or esophagus retained; controls randomly selected from a prior study conducted in geographical area Adjusted for age and sex; evaluated BMI, smoking, alcohol consumption, educational level, family history of stomach or esophageal cancer, respondent type, dietary intake of particular vitamins and minerals, protein, and carbohydrates (included in model if changed value of OR by more than 10%) No adjustment for coexposure to other pesticides or other potential confounders (e.g., solvents, diesel fumes, UV radiation) Unconditional logistic regression to obtain OR and 95% CI; questionable power (12 cases for stomach; 12 cases for esophagus) Recall bias, exposure misclassification, use of proxy respondents, control selection Moderate Lee et al. (2005) Population-based case-control Questionnaire and/or interview with subject or proxy individuals to collect information on use of specific pesticides; telephone follow-up for unclear responses Referral by hospitals or through state cancer registries with histopathological verification; controls selected from a previous study Adjusted for age and respondent type; evaluated history of head injury, marital status, education level, alcohol consumption, medical history of diabetes mellitus, Unconditional logistic regression to obtain OR and 95% CI Recall bias, exposure misclassification, large number of proxy respondents, control selection (historical control group from another cancer evaluation, differences in Moderate er) Bias Overall Ranking osure in, control on three ss rovince of tes among on three sorvince of test among Risk of (Other) Bias hospital-based controls Recall bias, exposure misclassification, control selection based on three different sources depending on province of residence, low participation rates among controls Recall bias, exposure misclassification, control selection based on three different sources depending on province of residence, low participation rates among Statistical Analyses to obtain OR and 95% CI.
-Questionable power (12 cases/24 controls) Conditional logistic regression to obtain OR and 95% CI; trends examined using multiple logistic regression Conditional logistic regression to obtain OR and 95% CI; trends examined using multiple logistic regression erall Ranking.
-Confounder Control socioeconomic category.
-Education and housing not found to impact results.
-Flu immunization, previous history of mononucleosis, skin type, smoking, and drinking did not change results.
-Evaluated particular crops and animal husbandry as well.
-No adjustment for coexposure to other potential confounders (e.g., solvents, diesel fumes, UV radiation) Adjustment for age group, province of residence, and statistically significant medical history variables No adjustment for coexposure to other pesticides or other potential confounders (e.g., solvents, diesel fumes, UV radiation) Adjustment for age group, province of residence, and statistically significant medical history variables Summary of Study Design Elements Impacting Study Quality Assignment and Overall Ranking Outcome Assessment cytological verification Controls were hospital based with no prior history of lymphoid neoplasms, excluding patients with cancer or a disease directly related to occupation, smoking or alcohol abuse (but history of any of these did not prevent selection as a control) Cancer registries or hospitals in 6 Canadian provinces with histopathological verification for 30% of samples Cancer registries or hospitals in 6 Canadian provinces with histopathological verification for 36.5% of samples ents Impacting Study Qu Exposure Assessment administered questionnaire on socioeconomic characteristics, family medical history, and lifelong residential and occupational histories and more specific information for each job held for at least 6 months, and 2) face-to-face interview with trained staff (blinded) using standardized questionnaire Questionnaire answered by subjects, pesticide use collected via detailed telephone interview on all participants with 10+hours of pesticide use during lifetime and 15% random sample of those who did not; exposure based on lifetime exposure to glyphosate Questionnaire answered by subjects, pesticide use collected via detailed telephone interview on all participants with 10+hours of pesticide use during lifetime and 15% Study Design Elem Study Design Males only (occupationally exposed) Population-based case-control Males only Population-based case-control Males only Table 3.2.
-Summary of S Journal Article Pahwa et al. (2011) Pahwa et al. (2012)
+Summary of S tudy Design Eleme Summary of Study Design Elements Impacting Study Qualit ality Assignment and Overall Ranking erall Ranking.
+Journal Article Study Design Exposure Assessment Outcome Assessment Confounder Control Statistical Analyses Risk of (Other) Bias Overall Ranking information on 50 pesticides; occupational expoures, medical histories, and lifestyle factors updated with 5- year follow-up interview; subjects with prior history of lymphoproliferative malicnancy excluded Mimesota and not found to be significant so no adjustment performed No adjustment for other potential confounders (e.g., solvents, diesel fumes, UV radiation) screening study in Olmsted County, Minnesota; questionable sample size (27 cases; 11 controls) similar demographics from Minnesota) Lee et al. (2004a) This study was not in cluded in the study quality ra This study was not included in the study quality ranking because the data were used in the pooled analysis conducted by De Roos et al. (2003) used in the pooled analysi s conducted by De Roo s et al. (2003).
+Lee et al. (2004b) Population-based case-control White males and females only Subjects or proxies were interviewed by telephone; those living/working on a farm asked for detailed history of pesticide use and farming information State cancer registry or review of discharge diagnosis and pathology records at 14 hospitals, only newly diagnosed cases with confirmed adenocarcinoma of stomach or esophagus retained; controls randomly selected from a prior study conducted in geographical area Adjusted for age and sex; evaluated BMI, smoking, alcohol consumption, educational level, family history of stomach or esophageal cancer, respondent type, dietary intake of particular vitamins and minerals, protein, and carbohydrates (included in model if changed value of OR by more than 10%) No adjustment for coexposure to other pesticides or other potential confounders (e.g., solvents, diesel fumes, UV radiation) Unconditional logistic regression to obtain OR and 95% CI; questionable sample size (12 cases for stomach; 12 cases for stomach; 12 cases for esophagus) Recall bias, exposure misclassification, use of proxy respondents, control selection Moderate Lee et al. (2005) Population-based case-control Questionnaire and/or interview with subject or proxy individuals to collect information on use of specific pesticides; telephone follow-up for unclear responses Referral by hospitals or through state cancer registries with histopathological verification; controls selected from a previous study Adjusted for age and respondent type; evaluated history of head injury, marital status, education level, alcohol consumption, medical history of diabetes mellitus, Unconditional logistic regression to obtain OR and 95% CI Recall bias, exposure misclassification, large number of proxy respondents, control selection (historical control group from another cancer evaluation, differences in Moderate